Machine learning (ML), Artificial Intelligence (AI), and Data Science have been the top trends for the last few years. However, what does it all mean?

-How Do Machine Learning Algorithms Work
+How Do Machine Learning Algorithms Work: Machine Learning Principles

 Machine learning algorithms are like an infinite loop.
-The end goal depends on the type of ML algorithms, but technically, the data can be continuously improving by going through the cycles, such as these:
+The end goal depends on the type of ML algorithms, but technically, the data can be continuously improved by going through the cycles, such as these:

 - Data (most of the time unlabeled) comes from various sources into one storage.